ebullient/ttrpg-convert-cli/README.md

 }
 ```

 - `from` defines the array of sources that should be included.
 Only include content from sources you own.
 If you omit this parameter (and don't specify any other sources on the command line), this tool will only include content from the SRD.

     - **Source abbreviations** are found in the [source code](https://github.com/ebullient/json5e-convert-cli/blob/55fe9139fe56a27b3148f8faa0834f3e34aa95ec/src/main/java/dev/ebullient/json5e/tools5e/CompendiumSources.java#L130)

-- `paths` allows you to specify a paths for cross-document links, and to link to documents defining conditions, and weapon/item properties.
+- `paths` allows you to redefine vault paths for cross-document links, and to link to documents defining conditions, and weapon/item properties.
 By default, items, spells, monsters, backgrounds, races, and classes are in `/compendium/`, while files defining conditions and weapon properties are in `/rules/`.
 You can reconfigure either of these path roots in this block:

     ```json
     "paths": {